igufi/yj_nearbyglasses/CONTRIBUTING.md

 Please take a look at the 'Todos' that I added to the [README.md](README.md#Todos).
 That list is by no means exhaustive, but it may give you an idea of where I want to take the project next.
 I am quite new to developing software with people I don't know personally or professionally.
 For now, I don't feel comfortable relinquishing too much control over this repository, so you may find my design decisions and workflow procedures a little irritating.
 Again, I am trying to learn.

+## Stay away from AI
+Please, for various obvious reasons.
+The world is burning and AI data centres pour petrol into the wildfires, kill neighbourhoods and people, very literally.
+Ai fuels fascist and tech takeovers all over the world.
+There's nothing to like about LLM and other iterations that are currently sold to us as Ai.

 Thank you very much
 ~ Yves Jeanrenaud